Last Updated: 6/24/2022

 I’ve only paid for part of my trip, but plan on making additional payments in the future –do I insure the full cost of the trip or only what I’ve paid thus far?

-It would be best to insure what you’ve paid towards your trip so far.
-Once you make additional payments, you can reach out to our team or your provider to increase your coverage and pay the difference in premium.
+It would be best to insure what you’ve paid for your trip so far.
+Once you make extra payments, you can reach out to our team or your provider to increase your coverage and pay the difference in premium.

 Do I really need to buy travel insurance for my domestic or short trip?

 Traveling in any capacity, whether far away or not, poses many risks.
-For instance, if you’re flying, your bags could get lost or you flight delayed.
+For instance, if you’re flying, your bags could get lost or your flight delayed.
+Most travel insurance policies provide baggage loss/delay and travel delay coverage.
 Another example is if you have a high medical deductible, you can submit medical claims to your travel insurance company if you fall ill or injured on your trip.
 Not convinced?
 Check out more reasons why you should get travel insurance for a domestic trip.

 What should I do after I purchase travel insurance?